-The Burley Fireball & Firecube series of stoves are primarily for burning wood (this includes logs and sawdust briquettes).
+The Burley Fireball series of stoves are primarily for burning wood (this includes logs and sawdust briquettes).
 In smoke control areas only wood fuels should be used.

-Before purchasing a stove we would strongly advise you seek the advice of a HETAS installer to ensure suitability of the product to your home.
+Before purchasing a stove we would strongly advise you to seek the advice of a HETAS installer to ensure the suitability of the product to your home.

+Other fuels, such as coal (any type), smokeless fuels or petroleum coke must not be used.
 Under no circumstances should liquid fuels be added.
-The stove is not an incinerator and rubbish, including painted or tanalised wood and MDF, should not be burnt in this appliance, doing so is potentially dangerous and will invalidate any guarantees immediately.
+It is not an incinerator and rubbish, including painted or tanalised wood, old pallets and MDF, should not be burnt in this appliance, doing so is potentially dangerous and will invalidate any guarantees immediately.